Page in English | Imprint | Contact

 In Germany, a job seeking person is unemployed if she or he is able to work, does not work 15 hours a week or longer and is registered as an "unemployed" person at the local labour agency's office or job centre.
 The unemployed person must look for an occupation that lasts at least 15 hours a week.
 Further on, only a person who has not yet reached the retirement age and is not on sick leave can be "unemployed".
 The unemployed must be willing to work and accept any work, he or she has not the right to accept only a work that is similar to the previous one.
 An unemployed person who is 58 years old or more and receives welfare benefits for at least 12 months and has not got a job offer by the labour agency will not be counted as "unemployed".

-Picture above: View of the Brandenburg Gate in Berlin (CC BY-SA 3.0, Berthold Werner).
-In January 2017, the unemployment rate in the capital of Germany was 9.9%, 0.9 percentage points less than a year ago.
-(Source: Press release of the Regionaldirektion Berlin-Brandenburg of the Bundesagentur für Arbeit of 2017-01-31).
+Picture above: View of the Brandenburg Gate in Berlin (CC BY-SA 3.0, size reduced, author: Berthold Werner).
+In July 2021, the unemployment rate in the capital of Germany was 9.9%, 0.9 percentage points less than a year ago.
+(Source: Press release of the Regionaldirektion Berlin-Brandenburg of the Bundesagentur für Arbeit of 2021-07-29).

-The other social security benefit for unemployed people is the Arbeitslosengeld II ("unemployment money 2") which has replaced the former welfare (in German: "Sozialhilfe") for those who are mentally and physically able to work.
+The other social security benefit for unemployed people is called Arbeitslosengeld II ("unemployment money 2") which has replaced the former welfare (in German: "Sozialhilfe") for those who are mentally and physically able to work.
 Therefore the unemployment benefit derived from the unemployment insurance system is often called "Arbeitslosengeld I" (unemployment money 1).
 "Arbeitslosengeld II" is being financed by the general tax revenue.
-For a single person, it amounts to 409 euro in 2017 or, for partners, to 368 euro for each partner.
-Children living with their parents receive 237 euro until they are six years old, 291 euro until 14 years and 311 euro until 18 years.
-Children from 18 to 25 years staying with their parents get 327 euro.
+For a single person, it amounts to 446 euro in 2021 or, for partners, to 401 euro for each partner.
+Children living with their parents receive 283 euro until they are six years old, 309 euro until 14 years and 373 euro until 18 years.
+Children from 18 to 25 years staying with their parents get 357 euro.
 Most other incomes will be taken into account with "unemployment money 2", especially child benefit (in German: "Kindergeld").
 In addition, the costs for appropriate housing including heating will be covered.
 Both unemployment benefits will be paid if an unemployed man or woman gets only little unemployment money that does not secure his livelihood.

-in recent months (according to Eurostat, the
+in recent months (according to Eurostat, the statistical

 office of the European Union, seasonally adjusted)

 The ways Eurostat uses for calculating the unemployment rate differ from the standards used by the German Federal Employment Agency (see below).
-It is estimated that 20.065 million men and women were unemployed in the European Union in December 2016.
-The number of unemployed persons fell by 159,000 compared with November 2016 and fell by 397,000 compared with June 2020.
+It is estimated that 14.916 million men and women were unemployed in the European Union in June 2021.
+The number of unemployed persons fell by 487,000 compared with May 2021 and fell by 397,000 compared with June 2020.
 The unemployment rate of the entire EU was 7.1%, 0.2 percentage points lower compared both with the previous month and June 2020.

 Unemployment among foreigners

 Unemployment among foreigners is higher than among Germans.
-In January 2017, 693,000 foreigners were registered as "unemployed" which means that nearly every fourth unemployed person is not a German (32.6%).
+In July 2021, approximately 648,000 foreigners were registered as "unemployed" which means that nearly every third unemployed person is not a German (32.6%).
 (Source: Statistik der Bundesagentur für Arbeit, Berichte: Blickpunkt Arbeitsmarkt – Monatsbericht zum Arbeits- und Ausbildungsmarkt, Nürnberg, Tabellenanhang zum Monatsbericht Juli 2021 page 53).